 - Therapy for quitting drinking

-People with severe symptoms of alcohol withdrawal may actually require inpatient care.
+People with severe symptoms of AWS may actually require inpatient care.
 The primary objective is to mange the symptoms medically and look for possible hallucinations or other signs of delirium tremens.

 - Monitoring levels of body chemicals